cloudquery/cloudquery/plugins/destination/duckdb/docs/overview.md

 - `batch_size` (`integer`) (optional) (default: `1000`)

-  Maximum amount of items may be grouped together to be written as a single write.
+  The maximum amount of items that may be grouped together to be written in a single write.

 - `batch_size_bytes` (`integer`) (optional) (default: `4194304` (4 MiB))

-  Maximum size of items that may be grouped together to be written as a single write.
+  The maximum size of items that may be grouped together to be written in a single write.

 - `debug` (`boolean`) (optional) (default: `false`)